Concrete Scanning Rentals and Training

 • Save Time and Money: Avoid the high costs of hiring third-party scanning services by learning to perform concrete scanning yourself.

-• Expert Support: Our team is available to answer your questions and provide guidance every step of the way, ensuring you get the most out of your GPR training.
+• Support: Our team is available to answer your questions and provide guidance every step of the way, making it easier for you to get the most out of your GPR training.

 What You’ll Learn During Hands-On Training

-During your in-person session, you’ll cover everything you need to know to perform accurate and efficient GPR concrete scanning:
+During your in-person session, you’ll cover most of what you need to know to perform GPR concrete scanning:

 • Equipment Setup: Learn how to assemble and configure the Noggin 1000 MHz SmartCart/SmartHandle or the TR1000/Conquest Concrete Scanner for different scanning scenarios.